-Our lock and key specialist manages lock and key systems across campus with a focus on the security and safety of our campus community, our team is dedicated to keeping these systems operational and up-to-date at all times.
+The lock and key specialist manages lock and key systems across campus with a focus on the security and safety of the campus community.
+The facilities team is dedicated to keeping these systems operational and up-to-date at all times.
 In addition, the lock and key specialist directly manages the campus barrier pole system.
 Access controllers for individual campus divisions and departments are authorized to request the installation, modification, repair, or removal of mechanical locks, other types of door security hardware, and the issuance of new keys for the buildings.